sphinx-contrib/confluencebuilder/doc/roles.rst

         See :confluence_mention:`3c5369:fa8b5c24-17f8-4340-b73e-50d383307c59`.

-    For Confluence Data Center, a mention to a specific user can either be set to the username value, or a user's key value:
+    For Confluence Data Center, a mention to a specific user can either be set to the username value or a user's key value:

     .. code-block:: rst